Governance Cockpit

 The option "Export workflow tasks" is displayed here.

-After clicking the button, a notification will appear at the bottom right of the screen indicating that the Excel file is being generated.
-Once the generation is complete, another notification appears with a link to download the export.
-When you click the link, the Excel file will be downloaded.
+After you click the button, a notification appears at the bottom right of the screen saying that the Excel file is being generated.
+Once the file has been created, another notification appears with a link to download the export.
+Clicking the link downloads the Excel file.

-Alternatively, a new button Download Excel file will appear to the right of the Export workflow tasks option, allowing you to download the Excel file at a later time as well.
+Alternatively, a new button Download Excel file appears to the right of the Export workflow tasks option.
+You can also use this button to download the Excel file later.

 The option "Export workflow tasks" has a download button here.

-After downloading the Excel file, the following data is provided in the “workflow_export” sheet:
+After downloading the Excel file, the following data is available in the “workflow_export” sheet:

 Workflow information